j4rs/exec_async/README.md

 ### Execute methods async without having to create extra classes.

-Utility code (feel free to copy and paste it to your codebase) **to convert your active records or any class methods in Ruby into background jobs**.
+Utility code (feel free to copy and paste it to your codebase) **to convert your active records or any class methods in Ruby into Sidekiq background jobs**.

 Note: It is based on [Sidekiq](https://github.com/sidekiq/sidekiq) but easily adaptable to [ActiveJob](https://guides.rubyonrails.org/active_job_basics.html) or similar implementations of background processing for ruby code.